DEPA-Foundation/data-provider-module/README.md

 A corporate sandbox simulating a DPM (at an abstracted level) can be found here - https://finvu.github.io/sandbox/fip_simulator/

 Another corporate sandbox detailing some APIs and process flows can be found here - https://www.onemoney.in/docs/api/ui_flows/

+An overview of the cryptography workflows for DEPA can be found here - https://pdfhost.io/v/PIAeIEG0_NBFCAA__Security_Overview_1_1_1pdf.pdf